-Challenging conventional paradigms of urban renewal, Detroit Cultivator is a comprehensive plan developed over five years in Detroit's historic North End.
-Conceived to transform a six-acre urban farm into a vibrant civic commons, the project integrates food production, cultural activities, and civic assets with the goal of reinforcing the community's social and economic networks.
-Initially an experimental urban prototype centered on cultural programming, it has evolved into Detroit's first and to date only community land trust, dedicated to equitable regeneration.
+Detroit Cultivator is a five-year comprehensive plan developed in Detroit’s historic North End that challenges conventional models of urban renewal.
+Centered on the transformation of a six-acre urban farm into a civic commons, the project integrates food production, cultural programming, and civic infrastructure to strengthen local social and economic networks.
+What began as an experimental, culture-led urban prototype evolved into Detroit’s first community land trust, establishing a framework for equitable, long-term regeneration.

 2016-2022